UadKLab/CLIPPER-2.0/README.md

 - [x] Figure out way of pointing to Alphafold database that is device agnostic, and easy to change from user side
 - [x] Fix bug where model is not found in Alphafold database but still tries to read it
 - [x] Delete tmp folder in the cmd result folder
+- [x] Add pycache to git ignore
+- [x] Use Path instead of os.path.join
+- [x] Show column patterns in command line
+- [x] Read email credentials from file to avoid hardcoding
+- [x] Add argument to restrict the number of cores used in threading
+- [x] Remove -sc argument
+- [x] Add argument to control p-value and fold cutoff for logos
+- [x] Add argument to control p-value and fold cutoff for volcano plots
+- [x] Provide ability to submit an already annotated file.
+Will skip annotation steps to speed up plotting.
+- [x] Remove Annotate function with no threading, as one can now just put threads = 1
+- [x] Add cleavage environment length as argument (right now is only 4)
+- [x] Use combinations instead of permutations with functional and pathway enrichment
+- [x] Add multiple testing correction option in visualizations
+- [x] Add ability to set cutoff for enrichment plots p-value
+- [x] Add ability to set global alpha value
+- [ ] Add heatmap with cleavage site specificity as an alternative to logos (in progress)
 - [ ] Add support for Fragpipe
+- [ ] Fix wrong warnings when not having -enr and -path arguments

-- [ ] Add support for MaxQuant
+- [ ] Change condition naming back to "/" instaed of "vs."
-- [x] Use Path instead of os.path.join
-- [ ] Show column patterns in command line
+- [ ] Modify arguments in app (add -c, remove -sc, add -logo_fc, add -volcano_fc, more)
+- [ ] Change descriptions to reflect support for other software and new arguments
 - [ ] Make docs and examples for software export, column descriptions, etc.
+- [ ] Create github issues instead of writing things to do here

-- [ ] Change descriptions to reflect support for other software and new arguments
+- [ ] Change back log10 pval to -log10 pval in annotation dataframe (Aleksander: but it is not -log10?)

+Optional:
 - [ ] Add C-terminomics support
 - [ ] Add C-terminal exopeptidase activity check
-- [ ] Add heatmap with cleavage site specificity as an alternative to logos
-- [ ] Add pycache to git ignore
-- [ ] Create github issues instead of writing things to do here
-- [ ] Add cleavage environment length as argument (right now is only 4)
-- [ ] Change back log10 pval to -log10 pval in annotation dataframe
-- [ ] Add argument to control p-value and fold cutoff for logos
-- [ ] Add argument to control p-value and fold cutoff for volcano plots
-- [ ] Add argument to restrict the number of cores used in threading
-- [ ] Read email credentials from file to avoid hardcoding